5 favourite Exmoor walks using the new Great Bradley Bridge

 1 Tarr Steps Great Bradley Bridge loop

 From the car park north-east of Tarr Farm, walk down the road towards Tarr Farm and Tarr Steps.
-Before the fords, turn right on the Two Moors Way to follow the eastern banks of the River Barle north-westwards to Great Bradley.
-Here, cross the new bridge, then turn left to follow the bridleway and path along the western banks of the river back to Tarr Steps.
-Turn left to cross at the Steps and up the hill alongside the road to the car park.
+Before the fords, turn right on the Two Moors Way to follow the eastern banks of the River Barle north-westwards to a footbridge.
+Cross then turn right to follow the bridleway and path along the western banks of the river all the way to Great Bradley Bright.
+Cross it, admire it, then turn back the way you came.
+This time at the footbridge do not cross but carry straight on still on the western banks of the river.
+Cross Tarr Steps if safe to do so, before walking up the path next to the road back to the car park.

 BMC members, use code BMCOSM24 here for 30% off OS Maps Premium.

 From Withypool car park (south of the river), walk in a north-westerly direction along the road, over the river, past the church and pub, along the Two Moors and Exe Valley Ways.
 Shortly after the Exe Valley Way turns off to the left (north), turn right (south) to leave the road and follow the River Barle along the footpaths through Uppington Plantation, with the river on your right.
 Stay on the eastern banks of the river all the way to Great Bradley, where you leave the Two Moors Way to cross over the new bridge.
-Continue southwards on the western banks of the river to Tarr Steps, crossing here to turn back on yourself, picking up the Two Moors Way again to Great Bradley Bridge.
-This time do not cross, simply admire this marvel of engineering one last time before retracing your steps to Withypool.
+Continue southwards on the western banks of the river to look at Tarr Steps.
+Here turn right to ascend to Parsonage Farm and the road at Westwater Farm.
+Turn right to follow the road north for 1.5km.
+At the entrance to North Batsom Farm turn left to leave the road and use the parallel footpath to return to Withypool.

 WARNING: After heavy rain the stepping stones at Tarr Steps may be impassable.